Rail Trail Botanical Restoration Volunteering Opportunities:

 Last fall and this spring we removed many of the worst invasive species — those that present the most harm to native plants and animals.
 We are so excited to be replanting the area with beneficial native species, many of which have been grown from seeds collected from existing native plant populations by our volunteers!
 This project wouldn’t be possible without the help of the in-person volunteers.

 On each scheduled workday, volunteers should meet at the Buxton and Landstreet Gallery at 571 Douglas Rd, Thomas, WV 26292.
-We caravan to the Rail Trail and work until noon each day.
+We caravan to the work site from there.